calum74/cutty/doc/tags.md

 Sample: [tags.cpp](../tests/tags.cpp)

+Solves the problem of creating custom wrappers for simple datatypes without the boilerplate.

 A *tag* is a lightweight wrapper around a datatype (for example a `string`, `double`, or `int`) which labels it in some way, to enable

 - better documentation of raw numbers or strings
 - prevent accidental or invalid operations
-- implement allowable conversions
+- implement automatic conversions
-- makes it simpler to implement wrapper types
+- makes it simpler to implement wrapper types.

 It is a generalisation of the idea of *units* (for example distance, mass, time), but its main purpose is for user types.

 ## Tutorial

-A tag is just any data type, for example `struct bytes_t` or `struct hostname_t`.
-You can then  define bespoke datatypes representing particular types of data, for example:
+A tag is a type, for example `struct bytes_t` or `struct hostname_t`.
+You can then wrap values using `cy::tagged` to create a bespoke datatype for particular types of data, for example:

 ```c++
 using ChunkSize = cy::tagged<size_t, cy::byte>;